TWO NATIONAL HISTORIC SITES

 We have fished and hunted, built vessels for transportation, traded to the far reaches of the earth, spoke our language, raised children, buried our dead and celebrated the new seasons with reverence and respect.
 We are a communal people – self sufficient, steady, proud.
 Through all adversity of time, we have endured.

-In 1977 work begins on another site founded by Elder Joe Augustine- the Oxbow, a deeply stratified village site called Metepenagiag; situated at the head tide with over 3,000 years of continuous settlements right to the present day.
+In 1977 work began on another site founded by Elder Joe Augustine - the Oxbow, a deeply stratified village site called Metepenagiag.
+Situated at the head tide, Metepenagiag has had over 3,000 years of continuous settlements right to the present day.

-The findings of this two archeological site scientifically prove the ancient oral history we have always known.
+The findings of these two archeological sites scientifically prove the ancient oral history we have always known, passed down through many generations.